AronKG/Group-1/README.md

 ## Note

-Please make sure that your name and email is set properly in your .gitconfig file, to ensure proper credit for your contributions.
+Please make sure that your name and email is set properly in your .gitconfig file, to ensure proper credit for your contributions..-